sbt/sbt-start-script/README.md

 `package-war` task.

-After you add these settings, you also need to alias `start-script` to the implementation task you selected, for example: `startScript in Compile <<= (startScriptForWar in Compile).identity`
+After you add these settings, you also need to alias `start-script` to the implementation task you selected, for example: `startScript in Compile <<= (startScriptForWar in Compile).identity`  (FIXME this should be automatic)

 When you run it, the task `start-script` creates a file `target/start` which starts your app.